Location: Remote | Experience: Junior | Type: Part Time -> Full Time

 Our completely transparent goal with this hire is to:

-- find someone who’s excited by what UpBuild is and about SEO, web analytics, and conversion optimization (i.e., the technical aspects of marketing), and
+- find someone who’s excited by what UpBuild is and about SEO, web analytics, and ongoing optimization (i.e., the technical aspects of marketing), and

 - invest in them significantly so that they become a more valuable marketer and professional.